-3.5.8 Contextual Tabs
+2.6.8.
+Contextual Tabs

-PRODUCT LEVEL INFO: Creation of forms and use of form objects is available in PowerForms.
+Creation of forms and use of form objects are available in PowerForms.

 Contextual tab is a hidden tab that becomes visible when a specific label or form object is selected on the design surface.
 Contextual tabs appear on the right side of the standard Designer tab.
 The selection of displayed tabs depends on the object that you are currently editing.